GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 Both NumPy and GA provide multidimensional arrays and implement, among other things, element-wise operations and linear algebra routines.
-Although they have a number of differences, the primary one is that NumPy programs run within a single address space while Global Arrys are distributed.
+Although they have a number of differences, the primary one is that NumPy programs run within a single address space while Global Arrays are distributed.
 When translating from NumPy to Global Arrays, each process must translate NumPy calls into calls with respect to their local array portions.

 A distributed array representation must acknowledge the duality of a global array and the physically distributed memory of the array.
 Array attributes such as ``shape`` should return the global, coalesced representation of the array which hides the fact the array is distributed.
-But when operataions such as ``add()`` are requested, the corresponding pieces of the input arrays must be operated over.
+But when operations such as ``add()`` are requested, the corresponding pieces of the input arrays must be operated over.
 Figure :ref:`fig1` will help illustrate.
 Each local piece of the array has its own shape (in parenthesis) and knows its portion of the